Philippine bourse lists securities lending as priority for 2017

 securities borrowing and lending transactions.

-"Hopefully we can get more institutions to participate once
+institutions to participate once the short selling program

-our short selling program starts and the exchange launches a
+starts and the bourse launches a more focused market education

-more focused market education program for this facility," Sicat
+program for this facility.

 He added that the PSE recently assisted the insurance